 Most side effects of steroids go away over time once the drugs are stopped.
 Some common side effects are feeling hungry, trouble sleeping, slow wound healing, upset stomach and swelling in the ankles, feet and hands.

-Rarely used to treat myeloma, you may require surgery to remove a solitary plasma cell tumor located outside of the bone or to repair a bone fracture caused by multiple myeloma.
+Rarely used to treat multiple myeloma, you may require surgery to remove a solitary plasma cell tumor located outside of the bone or to repair a bone fracture caused by multiple myeloma.
 Side effects of surgery may include weakness, fatigue and pain after the surgery.
 Other common side effects are swelling, surgical scars and, less frequently, infections.

 Life after myeloma